CarmenSaldana/EvolutionCompositonalHierarchicalStructureLab/README.md

 [![DOI](https://zenodo.org/badge/147381554.svg)](https://zenodo.org/badge/latestdoi/147381554)

-This text file explains the supporting data files containing the languages that evolved in the iterated learning experiments 1 and 2 in the submitted manuscript 'Compositional hierarchical structure evolves through cultural transmission: an experimental study’.
+This text file explains the supporting data files containing the languages that evolved in the iterated learning experiments 1 and 2 in [Saldana et al (2019)](https://academic.oup.com/jole/article/4/2/83/5499169?guestAccessKey=0cec6c43-beeb-47d4-b586-d8897ce444a4).
 You can find the code used to run the experiments in _Experiments.zip_[`Python 2.7`, `PsychoPy v1.82.01`] and the picture frames necessary to display the event stims split into two files: _stimFrames1.zip_ and _stimFrames2.zip_.

 `SKTS2018_languages` contains 8 spreadsheets.
 Each spreadsheet belongs to a transmission chain.
 Sheets that belong to Experiment 1 are named `Exp1` and  those that belong to Experiment 2, are named `Exp2`.
 Descriptions of the column headings for each sheet are as follows: